jabpe/DIT261/LabD/LabD.md

 ---

 The benchmarks were run on a single MacBook Pro with a 2.5GHz Dual-Core Intel Core i7 processor and 16gb of ram.
 Four processes were used.
+For each node, the data file was loaded manually using `dets:open_file(web, [{file, "web.dat"}])`.

 |     Approach          |                    Execution time seconds   |
 | ------------------: | :-----------------------------------------: |